BayoNet/Markdown-tests-clone/jdbc-engine.md

     Format: `jdbc:<driver_name>://<host_name>:<port>/?user=<username>&password=<password>`.
     Example for MySQL: `jdbc:mysql://localhost:3306/?user=root&password=root`.

-- `external_database` — Database in external DBMS.
+- `external_database` — Database in an external DBMS.
 - `external_table` — A name of the table in `external_database`.

 ## Example of Use